-The Pearl Resort – Convenient, spacious and comfortable, with perfect beach and river frontage.
+The Pearl South Pacific Resort – Convenient, spacious, and comfortable, with perfect beach and river frontage.

-With a marvellous location where the river and beach converge, The Pearl offers the best of both worlds.
-Most rooms face the river, with mangroves along the other bank, while the pool, other facilities and the prized Premium Ocean View Rooms overlook the serene bay.
-Except for the Penthouse Suites, the décor in the rooms is fairly bland and furnishings underwhelming, but they’re reasonably spacious and comfortable.
-The world-class attractions include the associated championship golf course nearby; the abundant activities offered (many for free); the shady pool (which can become overcrowded) with swim-up bar; and the serene shady beach with snow-white sand and calm waters.
+With a marvelous location where the river and beach converge, The Pearl offers the best of both worlds.
+Most rooms face the river, with mangroves along the other bank, while the pool, other facilities, and the prized Premium Ocean View Rooms overlook the serene bay.
+Except for the Penthouse Suites, all rooms have fairly simple décor and furnishings, but they’re reasonably spacious and comfortable.
+The world-class attractions include the associated championship golf course nearby, the abundant activities offered (many for free), the shady and popular pool with swim-up bar, and the serene and shady beach with snow-white sand and calm waters.